 We denote by $V(G)$ and $E(G)$ the vertex and edge sets of a graph $G$, respectively.
 For a vertex $v\in V(G)$, we denote by $\mathcal N_G(v)$ (or by $\mathcal N(v)$ when the graph is clear from the context) the set of neighbors of $v$ in $G$; the \emph{degree} of $v$ is $|\mathcal N(v)|$.
 Throughout the paper, by the term \emph{cycle} we always refer to a simple cycle.
 We denote by $n$ the number of vertices of the considered graphs; in the following, we always assume that $n\geq 4$.

 A graph is \emph{biconnected} if the removal of any vertex leaves the graph connected.

-A \emph{drawing} of a graph represents each vertex as a point in the plane and each edge as a Jordan arc connecting the points representing the end-vertices of the edge.
-A drawing of a graph is \emph{planar} if no two vertices are represented by the same point, no point representing a vertex lies in the interior of a Jordan arc representing an edge, and no two Jordan arcs representing edges intersect, except at common end-points.
+A \emph{drawing} of a graph represents each vertex as a distinct point in the plane and each edge as a Jordan arc connecting the points representing the end-vertices of the edge, so that no point representing a vertex lies in the interior of a Jordan arc representing an edge.
+A drawing of a graph is \emph{planar} if no two Jordan arcs representing edges intersect, except at common end-points.
 A planar drawing of a graph partitions the plane into connected regions, called \emph{faces}.
 The only unbounded face is the \emph{outer face}, while the bounded faces are \emph{internal}.